Betterment Review: Is it a Good Investment Option?

 The platform has an extensive online knowledge library.
 You can also send an email.
 Another option is having a 1-on-1 financial advisor session for personal advice.

-Betterment can be the better option if you want financial advisor access.
-However, Wealthfront can have a better free financial planning tool and may offer more portfolio customization if you have a portfolio balance above $100,000.
+Betterment can be the better option if you want access to a financial advisor.
+However, Wealthfront offers a better free financial planning tool and may offer more portfolio customization if your portfolio balance is above $100,000.

 Yes, a mobile app is available for iOS and Android devices.
 It has the same features as the web platform.
 It is easy to set up a Betterment account.

-The Betterment investment platform is very easy to navigate which can be good for new and experienced investors.
+The Betterment investment platform is straightforward to navigate, which can be suitable for new and experienced investors.

 Summary

 When it comes to saving for retirement, time is both your friend and enemy.
-Invest too late, and you’ll probably end up working for much longer than you wanted.
-Or you may run out of money in your retirement years.
+Invest too late, and you’ll probably work longer than you wanted.
+Or you may run out of money during your retirement years.

-Invest early, and you’ll have the freedom to retire early, travel, work (or not), and do whatever you want.
+Invest early, and you’ll be free to retire early, travel, work (or not), and do whatever you want.

-Betterment can help you invest, create an investment portfolio and save for your short-term and long-term goals.
-It’s one of the best robo-advisors to use because of its many features and competitive fees.
+Betterment can help you invest, create an investment portfolio, and save for your short-term and long-term goals.
+It’s one of the best robo-advisors because of its many features and competitive fees.

 Betterment Disclosures: